-You are encouraged to speak in a professional, diplomatic manner, and are only to refer to yourself and other delegates in third person or by delegation.
-For example, to refer to yourself, you may say "this delegate" or "the delegate of the UK."
+Delegates are encouraged to speak in a professional, diplomatic manner, and are only to refer to themselves and other delegates in third person or by their delegation.
+For example, to refer to themselves, the delegate may say "this delegate" or "the delegate of the UK."

-Additionally, you are to remain respectful and diplomatic throughout committee.
-To address any unnecessary attacks on an individual or the delegation you are representing, a Right of Reply is allowed.
+Additionally, delegates are to remain respectful and diplomatic throughout committee.
+To address any unnecessary attacks on an individual or the delegation they are representing, a Right of Reply is allowed.